crystal-community/cr-config/README.md

 # Last config provider wins.
 ServerConfig.providers do
   [
-    CrCfgV2::SimpleFileProvider("config.json"), # This will read a named config file, supporting json, yaml, and .env file formats
+    CrConfig::SimpleFileProvider("config.json"), # This will read a named config file, supporting json, yaml, and .env file formats
-    CrCfgV2::EnvVarProvider.new,                # Let environment variables set (and override) configuration values CrCfgV2::CommandLineParser.new              # Let the command line start up of the server also provide a way to override config values (useful for devs)
+    CrConfig::EnvVarProvider.new,                # Let environment variables set (and override) configuration values CrConfig::CommandLineParser.new              # Let the command line start up of the server also provide a way to override config values (useful for devs)
   ]
 end